Website maintenance may cause short outages or slow response times from November 8 at 10 pm until November 10 at 5 pm.

 Alberta’s ongoing program to monitor the occurrence and spread of CWD supports game management and deer harvest decisions, particularly in regards to mule deer.
 The program continues to adapt to changing patterns in the occurrence and spread of the disease in wild deer.
 The province relies heavily on hunter-harvested deer heads, or specific tissues thereof, for testing.
-Previous results are available at:

 CWD management program goals

-The surveillance program has two primary goals:
+The surveillance program has 2 primary goals:

-• Continue to document long-term effects of CWD in select deer populations along the Alberta-Saskatchewan border where it has occurred since the early 2000s (8 mandatory WMUs)
+- Continue to document long-term effects of CWD in select deer populations along the Alberta-Saskatchewan border where it has occurred since the early 2000s (8 mandatory WMUs).

-• Track the westward and northern spread along the leading edges of the known distribution of CWD in wild deer (a series of designated WMUs of interest)
+- Track the westward and northern spread along the leading edges of the known distribution of CWD in wild deer (a series of designated WMUs of interest).

 Deer head submission locations and contacts

 The program continues to deploy 24-hour freezers within these targeted areas during primary rifle seasons, but cannot provide them elsewhere in the province.
-A map of the 2023-24 surveillance areas and a list of specific freezer locations are provided at:

 The Alberta government continues to test any head from any cervid legally harvested in Alberta.
 However, opportunities for submitting heads outside the target areas are extremely limited.
 Some local Fish and Wildlife or Environment and Protected Areas offices may no longer accept deer heads.
 Phone ahead before you visit an office.